jiito/scenic/scenic/projects/npsvit/README.md

-# SVViT
+# NPSViT

-The Structural Variant Vision Transformer (SVViT) project aims to identify and genotype structural variants.
+An adaptation of SVViT to work with simulated data